-On Thursday Tesla reached an agreement to settle a class action lawsuit filed by six Model S and Model X owners who alleged that the company’s assistant driving Autopilot system was unusable and demonstrated it to be dangerous.
+On Thursday, Tesla reached an agreement to settle a class action lawsuit filed by six Model S and Model X owners who alleged that the company’s assistant driving Autopilot system was unusable and demonstrated to be dangerous.

 We have continued to provide software updates that have led to a major improvement in Autopilot functionality – The company

-It also added that it would offer the settlement to the worldwide customers.
+It also added that it would offer the settlement to worldwide customers.

 Members who had already contributed a certain amount of $5,000 to get the enhanced Autopilot upgrade between 2016 and 2017 will receive compensation between $20 and $280.
-However, Steve Berman, the lawyer of the company has not commented yet.
+However, Steve Berman, the company’s lawyer, has not commented yet.

-Released in 2015 Autopilot is a cruise-control system that controls steering and brakes and as Tesla claims that this enhanced feature actually reduces 40% of the crashes.
+Released in 2015, Autopilot is a cruise-control system that controls steering and brakes, and Tesla claims that this enhanced feature actually reduces 40% of crashes.
 However, the agency said that the regulators have not yet assessed its effectiveness.

 It was allegedly reported that the Tesla Autopilot features such as automated emergency braking, side collision warnings, and high auto beams did not turn up or were unreliable.
 The system was not verified to the safeguards as it would brake unexpectedly without any reason and would not break when approaching large vehicles like buses and trucks.